zaenal-gdti/metabase_embed/README.md

 ## Notes

 - The sample users are defined in-memory (`index.js`) and share the password `foobar`.
+By default the first user is used for automatic sign-in.
 - The Metabase JWT token is valid for 10 minutes; refresh the page to generate a new one.
-- Ensure your Metabase embedding settings allow the origin you serve the iframe from (e.g. `http://localhost:*`).
+- Ensure your Metabase embedding settings allow the origin you serve the iframe from (e.g. `http://localhost:*`) and keep `embed=true` in `METABASE_EMBED_PARAMS` so Metabase renders the embedded experience instead of the login page.
+- The app reuses the Metabase session cookie server-side and re-emits it on `/sso/metabase`, so the iframe loads without showing the Metabase login.
+Adjust `METABASE_SESSION_TTL_MS` (default 480000 ms) if you need the server to refresh the session more or less frequently.